yookue/plexus-spring-util/README.md

     </dependency>
 ```

-- There are many useful packages that may helps you a lot, code with it as you wish.
+- There are many useful packages that may help you a lot, code with it as you wish.

 | Package     | Description                                                                          |
 |-------------|--------------------------------------------------------------------------------------|